 Electric heating has traditionally struggled to be a viable heating solution with solar PV.
-The high KW rating of storage/electric wall panels heaters has meant a homeowner would require such a high generation to power the various heaters it wouldn’t be worthwhile.
+The high KW rating of storage/electric wall panel heaters has meant a homeowner would require such a high generation to power the various heaters it wouldn’t be worthwhile.

 Whereas Far IR panels rated from 0.16-1.1KW in power allows to get so much more value from solar energy and the heat that’s being generated during the day still offers a residual benefit come late evening.

-Warming the fabric of the property during the day and raising the thermal mass is both good for damp protection but means its easier to raise room temperatures in the evening.
+Warming the fabric of the property during the day and raising the thermal mass is both good for damp protection but also means its easier to raise room temperatures in the evening.

-Our radiant panels are one of the few systems rated to work on a variable load, meaning if only a small amount of excess power is available, a 700 Watt panel for example can use 300 Watts of surplus power to emit a form a trickle heat.
+Our radiant panels are one of the few systems rated to work on a variable load, meaning if only a small amount of excess power is available, a 700 Watt panel for example can use 300 Watts of surplus power to emit a trickle heat.

 And battery storage?